How to Read Excel Files in C# (Developer Tutorial)

 5. Download Data from an API to Spreadsheet

 The following call makes a REST call with RestClient.Net.
-It downloads JSON and converts it into a "List" of the type RestCountry
+It downloads JSON and converts it into a List

 .
-It is then easy to iterate through each country and save the data from the REST API to an Excel spreadsheet.
+It then iterates through each country and saves the data to an Excel spreadsheet.

 :path=/static-assets/excel/content-code-examples/tutorials/how-to-read-excel-file-csharp-14.cs